By Karen A. Soukiasian

-The “original” mix for the Rat Terrier is believed to be English White Terrier, (now extinct), Smooth Fox Terrier, Whippet and Manchester Terrier.
+The “original” mix for the Rat Terrier is believed to be English White Terrier, (now extinct), Smooth Fox Terrier, Whippet, and Manchester Terrier.

 Added to the blend, when in the 1890s, British immigrants brought their beloved pets with them to the U.S., was a little Beagle, a dash of Italian Greyhound, drop of Chihuahua, and a pinch of Miniature Pinscher.
 They truly are the proverbial “Heinz 57.”

-Often confused with the Jack Russell Terrier, the Rat Terrier has a different profile, and a totally different temperament.
+Often confused with the Jack Russell Terrier, the Rat Terrier has a different profile and a totally different temperament.
 They come with an “off” button, which most Jackies lack.
-They are normally calmer, bark less, are friendlier, and are extremely in tune to their person’s moods.
+They are normally calmer, bark less, are friendlier and are extremely in tune to their person’s moods.

-The Rat is known for its phenomenal speed.
+The Rat Terrier is known for its phenomenal speed.
 They do need lots of exercise, and mental stimulation.
-Plan on walking and exercising your Rat at least 30-60 minutes a day.
+Plan on walking and exercising your dog at least 30-60 minutes a day.
 They find water almost impossible to resist.
 Swimming is a terrific and fun way to exercise them.
 But, the best part is, when you’re ready to call it quits, they are ready to back inside and curl up with you.